HOW TO FIND OUR SCHOOL

 Classroom trainees are part of our community and allow our pupils to have a continually changing access to a range of staff and their talents and specialisms.
 We feel it is extremely important to help shape the future by training our future generation of teachers and teaching assistants.

 School is involved in putting on workshops to support parents in helping children with their learning throughout the year including mathematics and phonics.

 AN AWARD WINNING SCHOOL

 Swarland has received it’s “Anti-bullying Award” for the third time and has been praised for its distributed leadership model.
-It has been awarded “School Games Gold” for excellence in P.E. and Games and “Artsmark Silver” for excellence in Art.
-It holds the National Healthy Schools Award.
+It has been awarded “School Games Gold” for excellence in P.E. and Games and “Artsmark Silver” for excellence in Art and Music Mark for musical commitment It holds the National Healthy Schools Award.
 We have the International Foundation School Award, the Green Tree Award for quality outdoor learning provision and the Green Eco-Flag for our studies regarding the environment.

 The LA provides us with funding to run the school, based upon the number of pupils on roll.
 The school has full responsibility for managing this money.
 An LA Adviser based in County Hall is always available for consultation purposes.
 Decisions concerning the spending of this money, however, rest with the school and the Governing Body.
 Matters of school finance are not kept from parents and the ongoing budget position of the school is an agenda item at Governing Body Meetings.